2003 in Afghanistan: October

 October 9: Afghan Interior Minister Ali Ahmed Jalali flew from Kabul to Mazari Sharif to oversee a truce signed between Abdul Rashid Dostum and Atta Mohammad.

 October 10: About 40 prisoners including Taliban members escaped through a tunnel at the jail in Kandahar.
 The escape led to the suspension of the prison superintendent a few days later.
 It was alleged that the prisoners paid bribes of $80,000.
-It was not immediately known to where the earth was removed to create the 30 metre tunnel.
+It was not immediately known where the earth was removed to create the 30-metre tunnel.

 October 11: The governing council of Nangarhar province banned a Pashto language newspaper (named Khabrona) published in Peshawar, Pakistan because of its pro-Taliban stance.